Sharyn/behat-junit-formatter/README.md

 * `filename` - filename
 * `outputDir` - dir to be created filename

-you also could use JARNAIZ_JUNIT_FILENAME and JARNAIZ_JUNIT_OUTPUTDIR env variables
+you also could use SHARYN_JUNIT_FILENAME and SHARYN_JUNIT_OUTPUTDIR env variables

 ## Issue Submission